pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ### Which role should I assign a user to give them the lowest level of access?

-At the site level, the Developer role has the least amount of permissions and can create sites, view the Organization Dashboard, and deploy to the Development and Multidev environments.
+At the site level, the Developer role has the least amount of permissions and can create sites, view the Workspace Dashboard, and deploy to the Development and Multidev environments.
 At the Professional Workspace level, the Unprivileged role has the least amount of permissions and can only create sites.

 ### Which environments can a user with the Developer role deploy to?

 The Developer role can only deploy to Development and Multidev environments.
 If a user needs to deploy to Live, you can promote a Developer to Team Member for a single site by adding the user to the site's team.

-### Who can add users to Organizations?
+### Who can add users to workspaces?

-Enterprise Administrators can add site Team Members or Supporting Organizations to sites owned by the organization, with the Developer or organizational Team Member roles.
-Partner Organizations can assign users the role of an Administrator, Team Member, or Developer at the organization level.
+Enterprise Administrators can add site Team Members or Supporting Organizations to sites owned by the workspace, with the Developer or organizational Team Member roles.
+Partner Organizations can assign users the role of an Administrator, Team Member, or Developer at the workspace level.

 ### How do I recover an account after a site owner leaves?